-Here are some easy exercises you can do to help you get back to your best self.
-(Be sure to talk to your doctor before getting started so you can determine the best exercise strategy for your particular situation.)
+Here are some easy exercises to help you get back to an exercise routine.
+(Be sure to talk to your doctor before getting started to determine the best exercise strategy for your particular situation.)

 Beginner walking program

-Try to choose a route that is close to home, relatively flat, and has plenty of places to rest along the way.
-For example, a local park or a shopping mall.
+Try to choose a route that’s close to home, relatively flat, and has plenty of places to rest along the way.
+For example, a local park or shopping mall.